CMM 2024-09-08

 09.02 Timely Decision Made: Clerk Heidi B reported on a decision made last week through our procedure for timely decisions that must be made prior to a duly called Meeting for Business.
 This relates to the sponsorship of two movies to be shown at Red River TheatreSee minute 09.03.

 09.03 Peace Social and Earth Care Concerns Committee: Sharon K reported the Meeting is sponsoring two movies being presented later this month and promoted by the organization Not in My Name.
 They are Israelism and Where Olive Trees Weep.
 The Committee is also planning a worship meeting on Dustin Island with a date uncertain at this time.
 The Peace Pole will be ordered soon.
 The committee has selected English, Abenaki, Hebrew, Arabic, Spanish, Swahili, Japanese, and Ukrainian as the eight languages to be engraved on the pole.
+The complete committee report will be appended with these minutes on the web site.

 09.04 NH Peace Action Event Sponsorship: Ruth H reported on the annual NH Peace Action event.
 Combatants for Peace, an organization made up of former members of both the Palestinian and Israeli armies working for peace, will be featured.
 The Meeting approves sponsorship of this event which costs $300 and authorizes the use of $300 from the Social Justice Fund.
 We will further contribute any small amounts which would otherwise remain in the fund.
 The program is scheduled to begin at 11:30 on October 13 at the Derryfield Country Club restaurant.
 Since this time conflicts with our meeting for business, we plan to hold the October Meeting for Business on First Sunday, October 6.
 As a sponsor we are entitled to 2 free tickets.